 Figures on the shifting market come as China continues to take steps barring scrap from entering its borders.
 The first round of 2018 import permits shows a stunning drop in plastic tonnages and companies approved for import compared with a year earlier.
-Also, Chinese officials last week finalized a 0.5 percent contamination limit for recovered plastic and paper imports.
+Also, Chinese officials last week finalized a 0.5 percent contamination limit for recovered plastic imports.

 The Chinese policy changes have quickly begun to “reshape the global recycling landscape,” ISRI Chief Economist Joe Pickard said, and newly compiled data from the industry group makes that market movement clearly visible.

 Plastics exporters have begun shipping bales to Southeast Asian processors who will create pellets that can be sent to Chinese end users, according to the China Scrap Plastics Association (CSPA).

 Plastic has seen the largest movement into other countries over the past year.

 “It’s a real game changer that (China is) not going to be taking this in,” said Bernie Lee, ISRI’s commodities research analyst.
 The global industry has already begun to adapt.
 Lee pointed to several large plastic scrap growth markets broken down by resin.